 The coaches then returned to the Web Sketchpad model and investigated which combinations of regular polygons could tile the plane.
 Above is an example of a particularly attractive tessellation discovered by a coach.

 The coaches then turned their attention to arbitrary triangles.
-The Web Sketchpad model below starts with a triangle ABC and provides tools for snapping copies of ΔABC together in either its initial orientation or as a rotated copy (Again, the movie at the end of this post explains how the tools work.)
+The Web Sketchpad model below (again, click the image to open it) starts with a triangle ABC and provides tools for snapping copies of ΔABC together in either its initial orientation or as a rotated copy (Again, the movie at the end of this post explains how the tools work.)
 What’s especially nice about this model is that after you’ve built a tessellation using a specific triangle, you can then drag any vertex of ΔABC and the entire tessellation will reshape itself to match the new triangle.

 By experimenting with the tessellated triangles, the coaches noticed that the three angles of the triangle always came together at a vertex to form a straight line—a very elegant and memorable demonstration that the angles of an arbitrary triangle sum to 180º.

 Finally, the coaches investigated whether arbitrary quadrilaterals could tessellate.
-As before, a Web Sketchpad model made it easy to experiment with different quadrilaterals simply by dragging the four vertices of quadrilateral ABCD.
+As before, a Web Sketchpad model (click below to open it) made it easy to experiment with different quadrilaterals simply by dragging the four vertices of quadrilateral ABCD.
 Building on their observation about triangle angles, the coaches discussed how their quadrilateral tessellations demonstrated that the angles of a quadrilateral sum to 360º.

 Time was running short since the coaches needed to plan the afternoon session in which fifth graders would try the regular polygon tessellation websketch.
 As such, the coaches did not have a chance to use the line tool that accompanied the four quadrilateral tools.
 But try it yourself, using it to connect vertices in your quadrilateral tessellation that lie on a line.
 In the illustration below, the lines form a tessellation of parallelograms.
 You can imagine these parallelograms, each with the identical pattern of four triangles, serving as another way to create the same pattern.